 The government of former President Abdoulaye Wade changed its position on whether to try him several times, its key concern being about the funding of such a trial.

-Four extradition requests from Belgium have been denied and the African Union urged Senegal to prosecute Mr Habre "on behalf of Africa".
+Four extradition requests from Belgium have been denied and the African Union (AU) urged Senegal to prosecute Mr Habre "on behalf of Africa".